mariohernandez/training/advanced-topics/card-variant.md

 ### Exercise: Creating a new variant

-1. Inside the _card_ directory, create a new JSON file with the following name: `card~wide.json` \(notice the tilde \(~\)  in the file name\).
+1. Inside the _card_ folder create a new JSON file with the following name: `card~wide.json` \(notice the tilde \(~\)  in the file name\).
 We don't need to create a new Twig file because by default Pattern Lab will use the original pattern's.twig template.
 This also will need updating in order for us to achieve our card variant.
 More on this later.
 2. Copy all the code from `card.json` into `card~wide.json`

 ### Displaying the right fields for the card variant